 - A large sign signaling a construction zone is blown off the ground by the wind and lands on an unsuspecting driver’s windshield, injuring him.

-Victims of accidents want to know right away if they have a claim and, if so, how much that claim is actually worth.
-The answer is that it depends.
+Victims of road work accidents want to know right away if they have a claim and, if so, how much settlement compensation they can expect.

 If there is an accident at a construction site on the roadway, the first question to ask is how did it happen?
 If it occurred because the construction site was negligently or carelessly maintained or monitored, then you have a claim.
 If the accident is your fault because you were speeding or otherwise being careless, you cannot recover in Maryland due to what is known as contributory negligence.

 As to the degree of compensation, if the victim of the accident is not the one at fault, the amount of money awarded depends on what injuries were suffered.
 How serious were they?
 How much medical care was needed?
 How much pain have you been in?
 More serious injuries require more expensive medical care, more time off from work, and cause more conscious pain and suffering.
-Therefore they receive larger verdicts and settlements.Sample Verdicts and Settlements In Freeway Accident Cases
+Therefore they receive larger verdicts and settlements.Sample Construction Site Settlements and Verdicts

 - $1,950,000 Verdict in North Carolina.
 A female plaintiff suffered a permanent traumatic brain injury when her eastbound vehicle was struck from the rear by a tractor-trailer on an interstate highway.
 The accident was caused when the defendant contractor's rig slowed to 15 mph in the fast lane and then turned into the median to fumigate a wildflower bed.
 The defendant was responsible for traffic control under the contract with the fumigation contractor and trucking company.
 The plaintiff contended that the defendant was negligent when it failed to give motorists advance warning that the fumigation truck would be slowing down and turning into the median.
 (McLendon v.
 NC,)